MicroEJ/docs/VEEPortingGuide/mock.rst

 Mock Framework
 ==============

-The Mock Framework is based on JavaFX, it aims to ease the development of mock UIs.
+The Mock Framework is a library based on JavaFX, it aims to ease the development of mock UIs.

 The Mock Framework provides a set of widgets.
 It allows to automatically generate the native method implementation of an application and link it with the widgets of the mock UI.